The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation

-However, the use of DP in LLMs often presents trade-offs between privacy, utility, and computational efficiency.
+Furthermore, the use of DP in LLMs often presents trade-offs \alexAA{among} privacy, utility, and computational efficiency.
 Strict privacy budgets often lead to performance drops, and significant computational overhead makes it challenging to scale to LLMs.
-To address these challenges, recent work has examined parameter-efficient fine-tuning (PEFT) strategies for training under DP.
-PEFT approaches, such as LoRA \citep{hu2022lora}, allow finetuning of models with addition of few parameters relative to base models via low-rank decompositions of additional trainable parameters.
-It is hypothesized that finetuning PEFT models with DP mitigates losses of utility due to requiring less noise for privatization due to training with fewer parameters \citep{liu2024differentially, yu2022differentiallyprivatefinetuninglanguage, yu2021largescaleprivatelearning}. \citet{ma2024efficient} explored the integration of adapter-based fine-tuning methods into the DP framework.
-Their findings reveal that DP PEFT reduces memorization and achieves comparable or superior downstream task performance relative to full-model DP-SGD, under strict privacy budgets. \citet{ma2024efficient} hypothesized that the limited parameter updates in PEFT may concentrate DP noise in a narrow subset of the model, potentially weakening privacy protection.
-While most DP techniques for LLMs target record-level privacy, many applications require user-level guarantees. \citet{chua2024mind} addressed this gap by proposing several techniques to enforce DP at user-level.
-To evaluate effectiveness, \citet{chua2024mind} used canary insertion attacks, embedding unique sequences into user data to test for memorization.
+To address these challenges, recent work has examined PEFT strategies for training under DP.
+PEFT approaches, such as LoRA \citep{hu2022lora}, allow fine-tuning of models with addition of few parameters relative to base models via low-rank decompositions of additional trainable parameters.
+It is hypothesized that fine-tuning PEFT models with DP mitigates losses of utility due to requiring less noise for privatization due to training with fewer parameters \citep{liu2024differentially, yu2022differentiallyprivatefinetuninglanguage, yu2021largescaleprivatelearning}. \alexAA{Ma, et al.}~\citet{ma2024efficient} explored the integration of adapter-based fine-tuning methods into the DP framework.
+Their findings reveal that DP PEFT reduces memorization and achieves comparable or superior downstream task performance relative to full-model DP-SGD, under strict privacy budgets. \alexAA{Ma, et al.}~\citet{ma2024efficient} hypothesized that the limited parameter updates in PEFT may concentrate DP noise in a narrow subset of the model, potentially weakening privacy protection.
+While most DP techniques for LLMs target record-level privacy, many applications require user-level guarantees. \alexAA{Chua, et al.}~\citet{chua2024mind} addressed this gap by proposing several techniques to enforce DP at user-level.
+To evaluate effectiveness, \alexAA{Chua, et al.}~\citet{chua2024mind} used canary insertion attacks, embedding unique sequences into user data to test for memorization.
 Results show that user-level DP reduces memorization, with much lower canary extraction rates than record-level DP.